-- 7. When you are done, tap Close.

-- 8. Tap Accept.

-- 9. Enter the other RXL components, or tap Store to store the RXL definition.
+- 8. Tap Accept. - 9.
+Enter the other RXL components, or tap Store to store the RXL definition.

 To create an RXL alignment from a LandXML file

 The alignment file for the pipeline must be an RXL file.
 If you have an alignment that is a LandXML file, you can use it to create an RXL file.